 For general questions, also please see our Website FAQ, where you can find information like recommended Hardware Minimum requirements, communication channels, and common uses.

-We are gradually adding users to the network.
-Please complete the RNDR Interest Form and a team member will contact you when your account is ready to be onboarded.
+- For Miners: Please complete the RNDR Interest Form and a team member will contact you when your account is ready to be onboarded.
 For any questions, please reach out to firstname.lastname@example.org

 How Much Compute Work Does 1 RNDR Token Buy and How is it Calculated?